 One should not become a spiritual master unless he has attained the platform of uttama-adhikari.
-13
+12

-When one has attained the topmost position of maha-bhagavat, he is to be accepted as a guru. . . .
+The guru must be situated on the topmost platform of devotional service....
+When one has attained the topmost position of mahabhagavat, he is to be accepted as a guru....
 Only such a person is eligible to occupy the post of guru.
+13